King Henry V

-But if the cause be not good, the king himself hath
+But if the cause be not good, the King

-a heavy reckoning to make, when all those legs and
+himself hath a heavy reckoning to make, when all

-arms and heads, chopped off in battle, shall join
+those legs and arms and heads, chopped off in a

-surgeon, some upon their wives left poor behind
+crying for a surgeon, some upon their wives left

-them, some upon the debts they owe, some upon their
+poor behind them, some upon the debts they owe,

-charitably dispose of anything, when blood is their
+can they charitably dispose of anything, when blood

-argument?
-Now, if these men do not die well, it
+is their argument?
+Now, if these men do not die

-will be a black matter for the king that led them to
+well, it will be a black matter for the king that led

-it; whom to disobey were against all proportion of
+them to it, whom to disobey were against all proportion

 While Henry spends most of his time worrying about how much power and glory he'll earn if he defeats France, his common soldiers worry about whether or not they'll lose their "legs and arms and heads, chopped off in battle."
 According to the soldier, Williams, Henry is ultimately responsible for horrific consequences of waging war.
-Add to that the fact that Henry orders the slaughter of the French prisoners at the end of the Battle of Agincourt (4.6.3).
+Add to that the fact that Henry orders the slaughter of the French prisoners at the end of the Battle of Agincourt (4.6).
 (This, by the way, is why WWI-era-scholar Gerald Gould said that Shakespeare "must have felt revolted by Henry's brutal and degrading militarism.")
-For modern day audiences, it's hard to believe Henry when he insists that he "is no tyrant, but a Christian king" (1.2.9).
+For modern day audiences, it's hard to believe Henry when he insists that he is "no tyrant, but a Christian king" (1.2.249).

 Regardless of whether or not we think Henry is wrong to invade France, it's clear that we're meant to see him as a brilliant military leader.
 Notice how Shakespeare never actually tells us (or even really shows us) exactly how Henry leads his outnumbered troops to victory at the Battle of Agincourt?
 Shakespeare leaves the details kind of fuzzy on purpose, so Henry will come off as a genius.